betandr/river/README.md

 Saves model in `model` directory.
 * `epochs` - number of training iterations
 * `batch` - number of examples to supply in each training epoch
-* `sample` - how often the current cost is returned to the console/stored for plotting (if `--plot` supplied)
+* `sample` - how often the current cost is returned to the console
-* `plot` - supplied if a cost history graph is required or omitted if not.

 ```
-python3 train.py --epochs=2000 --batch=50 --sample_size=10 --plot
+python3 train.py --epochs=2000 --batch=50 --sample_size=10
 ```
 Logs during training will be created in the `log` subdirectory, these can be visualised with [TensorBoard](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tensorboard/README.md)